hirenchhatbar/HncExtendableEntityBundle/README.md

 Step 7
 ------------

-Now, you can overwrite any field definition, add new columns like below:
+Now, you can override any field definition, add new columns like below:

 ```php
 <?php